LorenzoCM/proyecto-final-4geeks-front/README.md

-This project is a work is progress, please visit DEVELOPMENT branch to see current advance
+This project is a work in progress, please visit DEVELOPMENT branch to see current advance

 ## Created with HTML, CSS, React.js & Bootstrap